Deviled Eggs Recipe

 Why are they called deviled eggs?

 I’ve been eating deviled eggs my whole life and never known what exactly was so “devilish” about them.
-After all, they’re ubiquitous at church potlucks and Easter meals!
+After all, they’re popular at church potlucks and Easter meals!

 As it turns out, our 18th century ancestors liked to call any food with a bit of a kick to it “devilish.”